soar-tech/strapi/docs/3.x.x/step-by-step-tutorials/connect-to-mongoDB-locally.md

 4. You may choose _NOT_ to install _MongoDB Compass_, by unchecking `Install MongoDB Compass`, otherwise click `Next`.

-5. Click `Install`.
-And let MongoDB finish installing.
+5. Click `Install`, and let MongoDB finish installing.
 When it is complete, click `Finish`.

-6. Verify and start `mongod` background service.
+6. Let's start the `mongod` background service.
 Open a new command line window and navigate to the following directory and then execute the `mongod` command:

 ```bash
 C:\>